microsoft/vscode-dev-containers/README.md

-**IMPORTANT NOTE: We're starting to migrate contents of this repo to the [devcontainers org](https://github.com/devcontainers), as part of the work on the [open dev container specification](https://containers.dev).**
+**IMPORTANT NOTE: We've migrated most of the contents of this repo to the [devcontainers org](https://github.com/devcontainers), as part of the work on the [open dev container specification](https://containers.dev).**

-**We've currently migrated a set of Features to a new [devcontainers/features](https://github.com/devcontainers/features) repo, offical templates/definitions to [devcontainers/templates](https://github.com/devcontainers/templates) repo, and we'll now be publishing images from [devcontainers/images](https://github.com/devcontainers/images).**
+**Features are in the new [devcontainers/features](https://github.com/devcontainers/features) repo, offical templates/definitions to [devcontainers/templates](https://github.com/devcontainers/templates) repo, and we'll now be publishing images from [devcontainers/images](https://github.com/devcontainers/images).**

+As a result, this repository only used for community definitions that have not been migrated elsewhere at this point.

 **For more details, you can review the [announcement issue](https://github.com/microsoft/vscode-dev-containers/issues/1589).**

+---

 # VS Code Remote / GitHub Codespaces Container Definitions